 Originally from New Jersey, Kris received her BA from Colorado College before moving to Dublin, Ireland to complete her graduate work.
 While in Dublin, Kris worked for Xena Productions Bespoke Weddings and Special Events and later free-lanced in interior signage and design for local businesses.
-In 2010, Kris left Ireland for Rhode Island, where she became the Program Coordinator for the Creative Arts Council at Brown University.
-Eager to return to the mountains, Kris moved to Telluride in 2015.
-She is delighted to be a part of the Ah Haa team and excited to join the Telluride community.
+In 2010, Kris moved to Rhode Island, where she became the Program Coordinator for the Creative Arts Council at Brown University.
+Eager to return to the mountains, Kris moved to Telluride in 2015 where she spends her time facilitating art and wrestling bears.

 Ah Haa’s younger sister, the American Academy of Bookbinding was founded in 1993.
 The Stone Building on North Willow Street, a historic building as well, serves as the Academy’s beautiful home.
 Built in 1900 and constructed of native stone and indigenous red limestone mortar, it was first used as a livery stable and assay office, and then used by old Step-and-a-Half Adams, the local undertaker, for his trade.
 Renovated in 2000, the facility consists of a well lit, 1,400 square foot bookbinding studio and a comfortable student lounge, where books and videos are available for further study.
 Students have access to the studio and lounge 24 hours a day.
 View Map.